Shirakumo/radiance-tutorial/Part 7.md

 * [Ubiquitous](https://shinmera.github.io/ubiquitous)

 ## A Short Roadmap
 This is the last entry in this tutorial.
-We'll just round everything off and then try to deploy our new application.

-* Readying everything up for Release
+Congratulations for making it this far!

 * Being a Sysop
+* Why we do the things we do the way we do them

 Time to wrap it all up!

-## Readying for Release

 ## Deployment

+## Why?

 ## Final Thoughts